Brian Cox (actor): 1961–1979: Early work

 Brian Cox began his acting career at age 14 at Dundee Repertory Theatre in 1961 and then as one of the founding members of the Royal Lyceum Theatre Edinburgh, performing in its first show, The Servant O' Twa Maisters, in October 1965.
 From 1966, he worked at the Birmingham Repertory Theatre for two years, where he played the title role in Peer Gynt (1967) and made his West End debut in June 1967 as Orlando in As You Like It at the Vaudeville Theatre.

+It was during this time that Cox narrowly avoided boarding the ill-fated British European Airways flight from Edinburgh to London that crashed on landing at Heathrow Airport on 27 October 1965.
+Cox had been invited to meet with Sir Lawrence Olivier but the meeting was cancelled, and while Cox considered taking the flight anyway, he decided to return home only learning of the tragedy the next day.

 1980s: Royal National Theatre

 Cox is an accomplished Shakespearean actor, spending seasons with both the Royal Shakespeare Company and the Royal National Theatre in the 1980s and 1990s.
 In 1983, he portrayed the Duke of Burgundy in King Lear opposite Laurence Olivier in the title role.
 In 1984, he played the Royal Ulster Constabulary officer Inspector Nelson in the Royal Court's production of Rat in the Skull.
 He was subsequently awarded that year's Laurence Olivier Award for Best Actor in a New Play.

 He made his Broadway debut in February 1985 as Edmund Darrell in Eugene O'Neill's Strange Interlude at the Nederlander Theatre for which he received his first British Theatre Association Drama Award for Best Actor.
 In May that year, he made his off-Broadway debut, reprising his role as Inspector Nelson, in Rat in the Skull at the Public Theater.
 He received two additional Laurence Olivier nominations for Misalliance (1984) and for Fashion (1988).

 He won his second Laurence Olivier Award, this time as Best Actor in a Revival, for his performance as the title character in Titus Andronicus (1988).
 Cox later said that he considers his performance in Titus Andronicus the greatest he has ever given on stage.
 His performance as Petruchio in The Taming of The Shrew (1987) also garnered positive reviews and won him another British Theatre Association Drama Award for Best Actor.